Chem 221 - Biochemistry for Science Majors » Fall 2021 » L2 Water Part 1 of 2

 Weak acids generally have pKa

-A. values less than 1
+A. values greater than 2

 B. been seldom found in living systems